 - create a copy of your simplified chart and edit its data.
 Then move this chart to the location it refers too.

 This way you can rather quickly create a simple infographic while having all charts editable.
-See example below of showing charts placed on specific US states:
+See the example below showing charts placed on specific US states:

 Whatever chart type you choose, ensure it is readable and your audience can easily catch the main idea while looking at it.